csoderberg/OSF-Curriculum/Conclusion.md

 	* I have a private data subcomponent because, presumable, my IRB said that I couldn’t share the de-anonymized data.
 However, I don’t make a note of that anywhere.
 I could improve my documentation by noting that in the wiki.

 For the projects you looked over, what were other things that you noticed people doing well?
 Were there things you noticed that might have helped increase the documentation or transparency of the project?

+> Activity: Q&A depending on the feedback that comes in above.

 ## Take-aways